 Three of the seven bands of the Utes were forced from Colorado to the Thornburgh Agency in Vernal, Utah, as prisoners of war.
 The three bands were the Yampa (aka Whiterivers), the Uintahs (not to be confused with the Snake-Shoshoni Uintahs); and the Parianuche (aka Grand Rivers).

 The fourth Colorado Band known as the Tabaquache (aka Uncompahgre) was assigned to a separate agency in Utah called the Ouray Agency.
 Both Agencies were located on the Uintah Valley Reservation.
 The Thornburgh Agency became the Uintah Agency.
 The Government seeing no need for two Agencies on the same Reservation then combined the Uintah and Ouray which came to be known as the Uintah Ouray Agency in 1885.
-In 1886 then President Chester Arthur by Executive Mansion set aside a small strip of land on the Uintah Valley Reservation for the Colorado Utes to graze their cattle, which is today known as Ouray.
+In 1886 then President Chester Arthur by Executive Mansion designated a small strip of land on the Uintah Valley Reservation for the Colorado Utes to graze their cattle, which is today known as Ouray.
 This did not abrogate or diminish the Uintah Valley Reservation.

 In 1937 the Ute Tribe was established under the corporate name The "Uintah Ouray Reservation" which does not exist as a 'reservation' and is only the name of the corporation.
 I would thank anyone to show me a government document that says otherwise, that there is real estate that was set aside by congress as the Uintah Ouray Reservation.
 The "Ute Tribe of the Uintah & Ouray Reservation" is the constitutional name of the Northern Ute Tribe which was founded in 1937, and the Northern Ute Tribe gained Federal recognition.
 Moreover, there has never been any act that has abrogated or amended the Executive Order of 1861 that established the Uintah Valley Reservation for the "Indians of Utah" and, according to the Tenth District Court ruling in 2016 "remains intact."
 And who were "the Indians of Utah" in 1861?
 Answer: The Timpanogos Nation as they were the only ruling Tribe of Indians living in Utah territory in 1861.

 Three remaining Colorado bands Confederated Utes namely the Capote, Weeminuche, and Moache remained in south-western Colorado, near Cortez, known today as the Southern Utes, and are federally recognized.

 The Timpanogos Nation